 The 103-year-old double-ended fishing boat, is positioned on the old slipway to show how it would have been launched.
 Double ended fishing boats were just some of the many marine craft maintained and repaired at Western Beach.
 The one at this park was one of the original commercial fishing boats to operate from the Geelong waterfront.
 Vessels were hauled from the water by crab winch and then shunted sideways on a traverse to be serviced by various operators over the years, including Geelong Nautical Centre, Lew Marine and Ausport Marine.

 Read more about the history of the boat yard.

-Informal gym for those exercising along the beautiful foreshore.
+Informal gym for those who enjoy exercising along the beautiful foreshore.